HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: : Efficient and Accurate Data Influence Approximation via the Hyperpower Method

 \paragraph{Summary.} We hereby provide the holistic view of the \method algorithm for influence function estimation.
 Firstly, we compute the generalized fisher information $G(\vtheta)$ on all tunable parameter blocks (LoRA blocks on LoRA-tuned models); Secondly, we compute the inverse of the damped GFIM $(G(\vtheta)+\lambda I_d)$ with Schulz's iterations (\autoref{equ:schulz}); Last, we compute the influence score with cached validation gradient $\vv$ and the \textit{unflattened} gradient on each training sample, i.e. $\mathcal{I}_{\method}\left(\xv_k, y_k\right)$ (\autoref{equ:hyperinf}).
 We provide the detailed pseudo-code in the Appendix (Algo.~\ref{alg:hyperinf}).

 \paragraph{Complexity Analysis.} Compared to the original influence function formulation in \autoref{equ:influence}, the generalized fisher information matrix $G(\vtheta^{\star}) \in \mathbb{R}^{d\times d}$ reduces the memory complexity from $O(r^2 d^2)$ to $O(d^2)$.
 On computation complexity of Hessian-gradient product, the matrix multiplication between $\displaystyle{(G(\vtheta^{\star})+\lambda I_{d})^{-1}\in \mathbb{R}^{d\times d} }$ and $\vg_k \in \mathbb{R}^{d\times r}$ only requires $O(rd^2)$ FLOPS, instead of $O(r^2 d^2)$ with flattened gradient vectors.
 Specifically, with LoRA rank $r=16$, \method only requires $0.39\%$ memory complexity and $6.25\%$ computations comparing to original Hessian-vector product operations.
-We include the complexity comparison to other existing approximation methods in \autoref{tab:complexity}, where \method showcases outstanding memory and computation efficiencies.
+We include the complexity comparison to other existing approximation methods in \autoref{tab:complexity}, where \method with GFIM showcases outstanding memory and computation efficiencies.
+In addition, we report the time costs for Hessian inverse-vector product in \autoref{app:sec:time}, where \method demonstrates superior efficiency on GPU.
+It underscores the superior compatibility of \method with modern GPU computations.